POSTED BY October 9, 2017 COMMENTS (37)ON

 There is this concept of human capital and money capital.

-Human capital is our ability to work and earn money, it’s about the potential and how much you will bring in future.
+Human capital is our ability to work and earn money, it’s about the potential and how much you will bring in the future.

 Money capital is your portfolio which gets build over time, you keep earning money and save from it and start increasing your money capital.